ANZAzureDevs/New-Breakpoint/series-01.md

 ## 2021-05-20 - Episode 11: Automation with Power Platform, Azure Functions and Static Websites

-If you missed the livestream you can catch the episode [on YouTube](https://youtu.be/Iv9yaBHjq6E).
+If you missed the live show you can catch the episode [on YouTube](https://youtu.be/Iv9yaBHjq6E).

 Cloud technology offers developers a smorgasbord of services to help them build solutions to solve all types of problems.